Example eToro Global Review for Affiliates

 Popular Investor Program

-The Popular Investor Program allows traders to build their own investment business and earn up to a 1.5% annual fee in Assets Under Management (AUM).
+The Popular Investor Program allows traders to monetise their strategies s and earn up to a 1.5% annual fee in Assets Under Management (AUM).

 $100K virtual eToro account